-Cops arrest Stop Cop City protesters accused of domestic terrorismActivists opposing the construction of “Cop City” at the Old Atlanta Prison Farm have occupied the site and neighboring Intrenchment Creek Park, pictured here, the subject of a controversial 2021 40-acre land swap between DeKalb County and Blackhall Studios.
+Cops arrest Stop Cop City protesters accused of domestic terrorismActivists opposing the construction of “Cop City” at the Old Atlanta Prison Farm have occupied the site and neighboring Intrenchment Creek Park, pictured here.
 Photo by Dean Hesse.

 This story has been updated.